Testing times for India in race to head off coronavirus epidemic

 In Bangladesh, with a population of 160 million, the government has faced criticism also over a lack of testing.

 "We are testing at 14-15 different places.
-We will increase the number of tests to 1,000-1,500 per day in future," Health Minister Zahid Malik said at a briefing on Sunday.
+We will increase the number of tests to 1,000-1,500 per day in future," Health Minister Zahid Malik said.
 The testing rate has varied from 300 on Sunday, to barely 50 to 100 last week.

-Pakistan's health ministry said it had conducted 35,875 tests so far, based on a policy of testing only those people with a suspect travel history, or directly exposed to someone who has tested positive or showing acute symptoms with underlying history of health problems.
+Pakistan's health ministry said it had conducted 35,875 tests so far, based on a policy of testing only those people with a suspect travel history, direct exposure to someone who has tested positive or showing acute symptoms with an underlying history of health problems.

 Following are government figures on the spread of the coronavirus in South Asia: